ipeternella/pygame-lab/README.md

 - `Python 3.9` as the project's programming language
 - `Pygame` as the main graphics library
 - `Aseprite` for sprites/pixel-art drawings
+- `Tiled` for tilesets and tiled maps editing
 - `Pytest` as the main testing framework/test runner

 ## Graphics